scipion-em/docs/docs/facilities/facilities-workflows.rst

 default value inserted in the field and *typeValue* is a number fixing the type of the value (0 for *strings*, 1 for *booleans*, 2 for *paths*, 3 for *integers*, and 4 for *floats*).

+In the figure above, there are three examples: the *filesPath*, *dosePerFrame* and *gainFile* fields.
+In this case all three belongs to the same protocol, however there is no restriction in this way and, thus, you can add a dynamic field to any parameter to any protocol.
-In the figure above, there are three examples for the *filesPath*, *dosePerFrame* and *gainFile* fields.
-Notice that the type for the *filesPath* field is set to 2, which means *path*, then Scipion will check that this path exists before starting to process. *gainFile* is set to 0 (*string*) to allow an empty value (to skip using a gain image if not needed).
+Notice that the type for the *filesPath* field is set to 2, which means *path*, then Scipion will check that this path exists before starting to process.
+*gainFile* is set to 0 (*string*) to allow an empty value (to skip using a gain image if not needed).
 Finally, the 4 (*float* type) set to the *dosPerFrame* allows to introduce non integer values.

 When you are happy with the modified *JSON* file, you must save it to